 Almost everyone has had a boss they didn’t like.
 From making unreasonable demands to blaming you for their mistakes, bad bosses seem to be everywhere.
 But that’s not you.
 You want to be a true leader.
 You want to inspire your team and get results along the way.
 You want to understand the concept of boss vs. leader – and how you can lead regardless of your official title.

-Being a leader has nothing to do with your title or position.
+The difference between a boss and a leader has nothing to do with your title or position.
 Many managers are not leaders, and many leaders do so without a title of authority.
-Leadership is a practice – and when you master the skills to effectively lead, you can effect positive change and influence those around you regardless of whether you are the “boss.”
-To be an effective leader, you must first understand the emotional triad and how it influences a person’s emotional state and their behavior.
+Leadership is a practice – and when you master the skills to effectively lead, you can make a positive change and influence those around you even if you aren’t officially “the boss.”

-The emotional triad (see diagram) refers to the three forces that control a person’s emotions – focus, language, and physiology.
-True leaders can influence and change each of these forces in themselves and others to elicit desired behavior – managers do not.
+The emotional triad (see diagram) refers to the three forces that control a person’s emotions – focus, language and physiology.
+True leaders influence and change each of these forces in themselves and others to elicit desired behavior – managers do not.

 Leaders know that their message only matters when their subject truly hears, understands and absorbs it.
-And leaders accomplish this by establishing rapport through to connect in deeper, more meaningful ways.
-This connection dismantles resistance – it actually changes the subject’s physiology to be more open and energetic – and builds the trust necessary to drive lasting change.
+They accomplish this by establishing rapport and connecting in deeper, more meaningful ways.
+This connection dismantles resistance – it actually changes the subject’s physiology to be more open and energetic – and drives lasting change that comes from within.

 Leaders also understand the power of language: how you use language determines the emotions you feel and the emotions you elicit from those around you.
 Leaders use language as a tool to turn someone’s negative, self-defeating speak into positive, empowering language.
 By changing your own language, you can change your focus – or that of someone you want to influence – positively affecting their emotional triad and empowering them for more success.